-One of the reasons why longer copy works best for dietary and nutritional supplements is that people are a bit wary of these products.
+One of the reasons why longer copy works best for dietary, nutritional and weight-loss supplements is that people are a bit wary of these products.
 They’ve probably tried other products that didn’t accomplish their stated goal, and they want to be prudent in making decisions about something they’re putting into their bodies.

 Strive for transparency and authenticity in describing your product’s health benefits in your copy.

 They’re skeptical and need convincing.
 By providing a wealth of information, you appear to be transparent.
 Your statements become more believable.
 You’re demonstrating you have nothing to hide.